yogendrasai02/United-Nest/instructions.md

     - `NODE_ENV="development"`
     - `PORT=4000` You can specify any port number here.

-- Start the server by running the following command in the terminal (at the root level): ``npm run start:dev`.
+- Start the server by running the following command in the terminal (at the root level): `npm run start:dev`.
     - To start in production: `npm run start:prod`.
     - These scripts are available in `package.json` file.

-- To debug the application in NBD Chromium Console, run the command `npm run debug`.
+- To debug the application in NDB Chromium Console, run the command `npm run debug`.

 - Use either Postman or Chrome to send the requests.